Paddle boarding on a Windy Day

 As we’ve mentioned in other blog posts, the wind is not your friend on a stand up paddle board.
 In fact, it can create very dangerous circumstances as your high center of gravity causes you to act like a sail on your board.
+It is also imperative that you do not become separated from your SUP on a blustery day.
 With the proper precautions, you won’t find yourself in harm’s way.

 If you aren’t attached to your board with a leash, that same wind can send your SUP far from you and you may not be able to catch up to it by swimming – especially when you factor in the fact that you need to keep track of your paddle as well.

 Check the wind forecast before you head out for the day.
 Windfinder.com is a great source that will tell you the current speed of the wind at the body of water you are heading out to and what to expect the rest of the day.
 It will also give you an idea of wind direction.
 If the wind is blowing stronger than 10-12 mph, you may want to skip your SUP session.

 If you notice mostly wind and kite surfers out on the water, it’s probably not the right day for taking the SUP out.
 The last time I tried to paddle out when the only other vessels on my local lake were kite boarders, I never made it more than 25 yards offshore.

 The kite boarders were gleefully doing circles around me and making sarcastic comments as I kept grinding and trying to get to the middle of the lake.
 After a half hour, I gave up the ghost and carried my board back to my car completely exhausted.

 Check the Wind Direction

 It’s critical that you don’t start your paddle with the wind at your back.
 This is especially important if you are paddling in the ocean and have an offshore breeze.